Eric Maryniak - Hi there!

 As a matter of fact...

-In April 2020 I was still the closest Dutch Y-DNA match to Ötzi: we both have a shared ancestor in G-Z6128.
+In April 2020 I was still the closest Dutch Y-DNA match to Ötzi -- also written as "Oetzi".

 See also this page (in Dutch) Romeins DNA in je lijf (Roman DNA in your body) about Romans in the Low Lands.